skillrepos/huggingface/labs.md

 print(f'Accuracy after fine-tuning: {post_fine_tune_accuracy:.2f}')
 ```
 </br></br></br>
-12. Execute the code to see the fine-tuning happen and the difference before and after.
+12. Save the file and execute the code to see the fine-tuning happen and the difference before and after.
 Remember we are only using a very small subset of the dataset, but we are also fine-tuning and testing with the same subset.
 This will take several minutes to run.

 ```
 python lab4.py